svgeesus/ondesModulaire/offsets/offsets.md

 For v0.3:

 - consider trimmers for the input gain resistors on the "untrimmed" (1.0x gain) inputs.
-Need not be front-panel accessible, just used to compensate for static resistor msmatch.
+Need not be front-panel accessible, just used to compensate for static resistor mismatch.
 Put in parallel with a large static resistor to reduce tempco effect.
 - reposition the trimmers so the panel looks symmetrical.
 Maybe use panel-mount trimmers.
-- if the resistors look cramped in practice, space them a bit more
+- if the resistors look cramped in practice, space them a bit more (no, they are OK)
 - better spacing between offsets pots and switches.
 Probably means moving the inter-board connectors, for example above and below the posts/switches, to get more room side to side

 ## Error analysis

-### Untrimmed input buffer (properly made sources)
+### On untrimmed input buffer (properly made sources)

 Gain error: Input buffer is pair of 100k 0.05%, error is 50R.
 Worst case match is 100,050 to 99,950.